 - First Paragraph

 - Image Alt Text

 - Video Titles

 Individual keyword density has become a much more complex area to measure since Google introduced Latent Semantic Indexing (LSI) into their algorithmic calculations.
-Instead of measuring the frequency of your main keywords, terms and phrases, you need to think about page intent, meaning and value.
+Instead of measuring the frequency of your main keywords, terms and phrases, you need to think about page intent, meaning, relevance and value.

 If you write naturally, but keep on topic then your page will naturally contain all of the relevant keywords that Google needs to understand and rank your content.
 Many pages rank first for competitive searches with only one instance of the actual term on the page…… BUT, you will notice that the rest of the page is tightly focused on the topic, giving powerful relevancy signals that Google loves.

 If your audience don’t engage with your content and like what you write then Google won’t rank it well for long.
 Goal number 1 is to create useful, engaging page content that real people value.

 If your visitors share your content with their friends and colleagues across their social channels then you know that you have the basis of a good page.

 Once you have that as a base starting point, you can begin to tweak where your keyword variations appear in the key indicator locations listed above.
 In many instances, the inclusion of an additional variation or similarly a reduction in a location can have a dramatic affect on your overall rankings.